 The Community Outreach and Support Services team is responsible for working with families and survivors to develop personalized after-care for those who participated in community hearings or advisory circles.

-The Health Team has created a training path on trauma as it’s crucial that all members of the National Inquiry staff are trauma-informed.
-The Health Team is also responsible for making sure that members of the National Inquiry staff get the health supports they need.
+The Support Services Team has created a training path on trauma as it’s crucial that all members of the National Inquiry staff are trauma-informed.
+The Support Services Team is also responsible for making sure that members of the National Inquiry staff get the wellness they need.
 Many of our staff have been impacted by violence in one way or another, which increases their chances of being negatively affected by others’ trauma.
-If left unaddressed, this can jeopardize the wellness of the very people who are tasked with fulfilling the National Inquiry’s goals.
+If left unaddressed, this vicarious trauma can jeopardize the wellness of the very people who are tasked with fulfilling the National Inquiry’s goals.

 The Research Team gathers and analyzes key information on topics related to the National Inquiry’s mandate.
 Team members review existing materials and studies, conduct new research based on the National Inquiry’s identified knowledge gaps, and analyze evidence to support findings and recommendations.
 One of the Research Team’s most important responsibilities is creating the National Inquiry’s Interim and Final Reports.

 The Research Team is also responsible for developing the National Inquiry’s commemoration, public education, and arts strategy.
-Team members are gathering and documenting works of art in all forms, written, performance, visual, and film, gifted to the National Inquiry.
+Team members are gathering and documenting works of art in all forms including written, performance, visual, and film, gifted to the National Inquiry.